RichardValerosoUniverse/The-Valeroso-City/README.md

 This "SuperHighness Way" is about building a powerful, independent credit history from the ground up, setting you up for a lifetime of financial advantage in the Philippines.

+## Reasons why the **The SuperHighness Way** rejects the idea of being a Supplementary Credit Card holder rather than a Primary one

 In the Philippines, a supplementary cardholder's credit activity is indeed reported to the **Credit Information Corporation (CIC)**, the country's central credit registry.
 However, this is the most critical detail: the information is not reported as a separate, independent credit history.
 Instead, all activity—both positive and negative—is tied to the primary cardholder's main account.